 Most varicose veins are not a health issue, but they shouldn’t be ignored.
-Varicose veins can cause fatigue of the legs, swelling, general discomfort, and can be a warning of long-term health risks.
+Varicose veins can cause fatigue of the legs, swelling, general discomfort and can be a warning of long-term health risks.

 Approximately 1 in 4 adults in the United States are thought to be affected by varicose veins.
-In most cases, varicose veins are harmless; however, they may eventually result in a blood clot, or be a sign of other circulatory problems.
+In most cases, varicose veins are harmless; however, they may eventually result in a blood clot or be a sign of other circulatory problems.

 Any vein may become varicose, but the veins most commonly affected are those in the legs and feet due to the increased pressure in the lower body veins from standing and walking.

 Varicose veins are enlarged, swollen, and twisting veins that bulge from pools of blood in them.
-They happen when valves in the veins do not work correctly, and fail to circulate blood effectively.
-The blood pools or flows in the wrong direction, and causes the veins to bulge.
+They happen when valves in the veins do not work correctly and fail to circulate blood effectively.
+The blood pools or flows in the wrong direction and causes the veins to bulge.
 As veins continue to bulge, they become visible through the skin, often appearing blue or dark purple.

-Varicose veins can occur anywhere in the body, but are more common in the legs and feet.
-The veins rarely need treatment for health reasons, but can cause considerable discomfort.
-In severe cases, a varicose vein may rupture, or develop into varicose ulcers (open sores) on the skin and require treatment.
+Varicose veins can occur anywhere in the body but are more common in the legs and feet.
+The veins rarely need treatment for health reasons but can cause considerable discomfort.
+In severe cases, a varicose vein may rupture or develop into varicose ulcers (open sores) on the skin and require treatment.

 Small “spider veins,” a milder form of varicose veins, also can appear on the skin’s surface.
-These often look like short, fine lines, in “starburst” clusters, or a web-like maze.
+These often look like short, fine lines in “starburst” clusters or a web-like maze.
 Spider veins are most common in the thighs, calves, ankles, and feet.
 They may also appear on the face.

 What Causes Varicose Veins?

 Varicose veins are caused by increased blood pressure in the veins near the surface of the skin (superficial).
 Arteries carry blood from the heart to the rest of the body.
-Veins return blood to the heart, so the blood can recirculate.
+Veins return blood to the heart so that the blood can recirculate.
 To return blood to the heart, the veins in the legs must work against gravity.
 Muscle contractions in the lower legs act as pumps, and elastic vein walls help blood return to the heart.
 Within the veins are tiny valves that open as blood flows toward the heart, then close to stop the backflow of blood.

 In some instances, the absence or weakness of valves in the veins may cause poor circulation.
 In other cases, a weakness in the vein wall may cause pooling of the blood.
 The enlarged and engorged veins form spider veins, which lead to varicose veins.

-Varicose veins can also result from a disease such as phlebitis (inflammation of the veins), or congenital abnormalities of the veins.
+Varicose veins can also result from a disease such as phlebitis (inflammation of the veins) or congenital abnormalities of the veins.

-Some of the factors that may increase blood pressure, and cause varicose veins, include:
+Some of the factors that may increase blood pressure and cause varicose veins include:

 Age.
 As we get older, veins tend to lose elasticity, causing them to stretch.
 The valves in the veins may become weak, allowing blood that should be moving toward the heart to flow backward.

 Female.
 70 to 80% of patients treated for varicose veins are women.

 Inactivity.
 Standing or sitting for a long time, especially with legs bent or crossed, may raise the risk for varicose veins.
 Staying in one position for a long time may force the veins to work harder to pump blood to the heart.
 However, just crossing your legs or wearing high heels does NOT cause varicose veins.

 Family history.
 Varicose veins may be more common in some families (inherited).
 About half of all people who have varicose veins have a family history of them.

 Hormone changes.
 Changes in hormone levels brought on by puberty, contraceptives, pregnancy, menopause, and hormone replacement therapy are risk factors for varicose veins.

 Leg injury.
 Previous blood clots or traumatic damage to the valves in your veins can weaken their ability to move blood back to the heart, increasing the risk for varicose veins.

 Obesity.
 Being overweight places added pressure on the veins.
 Anything that increases pressure in the abdomen can lead to varicose veins.

 Pregnancy.
 Some pregnant women develop varicose veins.
-Pregnancy increases the volume of blood in the body, but decreases the flow of blood from the legs.
-This circulatory change is designed to support the growing fetus, but can produce enlarged veins in the legs.
+Pregnancy increases the volume of blood in the body but decreases the flow of blood from the legs.
+This circulatory change is designed to support the growing fetus but can produce enlarged veins in the legs.
 Changes in hormones during pregnancy also may play a role.
 Varicose veins that develop during pregnancy generally improve without medical treatment 3 to 12 months after delivery.

 Smoking.
 The nicotine in cigarette smoke raises blood pressure and heart rate, narrowing arteries and hardening their walls, which can result in varicose veins.